sheldon18/cinebox/README.md

 - Contact information provided so that user/potential purchaser feels comfortable and safe on an e-commerce website
 - Responsive design for any device/layout.
 - Smooth and easy-to-follow Sign In, Sign Out, Sign Up and Checkout functionality
-- Credit Card information is submitted directly to Stripe, no payment information is stored in the this website's database.
+- Credit Card information is submitted directly to Stripe, no payment information is stored in this website's database.
 - Never a need to use the Back button to move through the site.
 - EmailAPI added to the contact and 'Request a movie' fields.
 - For Code Institute Assessors only: please contact me via email if you need me to create an admin access login for testing (if required)